oopsmonk/iota_cmder/README.md

 * `send`: Send transaction
 * `get_addresses`: Get addresses from given starting and ending index.
 * `get_bundle`: Get a bundle transaction from a given tail hash (transaction index equal to 0 in the bundle).
+* `reattach`: Reattaches a bundle transaction to the Tangle.

 ## How to Use